alexmahesh/Crime_GER/README.md

 ### Overview
 ---
-This is the Dashboard for our capstone project in the Data Analyst Bootcamp of neuefische (may to august 2023).
+This is the Dashboard for our capstone project in the Advanced Data Analyst Bootcamp of neuefische (may to august 2023).
 We are:
 - <a href='https://www.linkedin.com/in/johanna-koepke/' target='_blank'>Johanna Köpke</a>
 - <a href='https://www.linkedin.com/in/julie-laur-a4167713a/' target='_blank'>Julie Laur</a>